Junojames4/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 14.
-Decimal to Hexadecimal
+Task 16.
+The eggs of the brood need to be an odd number